jfraboni/simple-node-app/README.md

 ### Variables

-Let's create some <a href="https://github.com/jfraboni/simple-node-app/wiki/Variables" target="_blank">variables</a> and print them to the screen
+We'll create some <a href="https://github.com/jfraboni/simple-node-app/wiki/Variables" target="_blank">variables</a> and print their values to the screen!

 **TODO 1 :** Let's create welcome message for our app:
 ```javascript